ZbaoSun/CMPAGL/README.md

 ## Introduction

-This is the official code repository for the paper "Cross-Modal Pre-Aligned Method with Global and Local Information for Remote-Sensing Image and Text Retrieval".
 Our method achieves efficient performance in remote-sensing image and text retrieval through cross-modal pre-alignment with global and local information.

 ## Code Upload In Progress